The perfect technique for those tantalizing 100 wt silk threads!

 Matching your thread color to your top results in less visible thread buildup, but can be harder to quilt with simply because it isn't as visible during quilting.

-However, with monofilament you will be more aware of the texture that your quilting produces then of the quilted line itself.
+With monofilament you are more aware of the texture that your quilting produces then of the quilted line itself.

 As for the bobbin thread, in our Generations Quilt Patterns we recommend using either 100 weight silk or Aurifil 50 weight cotton or Superior Thread's Bottom Line, a 60 weight polyester, as appropriate choices for your bobbin.